Aspiring to wealth, these days, may feel like a ridiculous fantasy. After all, we’re in the middle of a recession caused by an unprecedented pandemic.

 When’s the last time you read a financial article about overcoming internal resistance from a neuropathway programmed with false or limiting beliefs?

-Which is why I wrote my latest book, Rewire for Wealth (available for pre-order now) It’s also why I created my online community, The Wealth Connection (learn more here).
+Which is why I wrote my latest book, Rewire for Wealth (available now) It’s also why I created my online community, The Wealth Connection (learn more here).
 And it’s why I want to help you build wealth, regardless of current events.

 Because I know you can!